 Brand awareness is a measure of how many potential customers know about your presence in your market.

-Awareness is not the same as value.
-You could have strong brand awareness but weak brand value.
-Ask Gerald Ratner.
+Brand awareness is not the same as brand value.
+Just ask Gerald Ratner.

 Ratner built a massively successful jewellery business until he trashed it all in 1991 by describing some of its products as “total crap”.
 Ratners’ brand awareness soared as rapidly as its brand value crashed.